-Elinor Landess is the newly appointed Chair of the Equality NC C4 board and has served on ENC’s board since 2015.
+Elinor Landess is the Chair of the Equality NC C4 Board and has served on ENC’s board since 2015.
 She is a native North Carolinian, born and raised in the Charlotte area, but now calls Durham home.
 Elinor received a BA from Davidson College and an MA in higher education from Michigan State University.
 After working in K-12 education, non-profits, and higher education, she now serves as the director of the Campus & Community Coalition, a cross-sector coalition in Chapel Hill.
 Elinor brings a focus on younger members of the LGBTQ+ community to the ENC board, and is energized by the strength inherent in intersectional movements in the South.
 "As the South goes, so goes the nation." -W.E.B.
 DuBois

 Andrew Spainhour (he/him)